Nodes

 play before MediaSession reads it in the same phase.

-Compilation rejects bare outputs that are read before they can be produced.
+Compilation rejects bare state variables that are read before they can be produced.

 Post-instantiation connections